wagtail/wagtail/docs/topics/pages.md

 Each inline model requires the following:

--   It must inherit from `wagtail.core.models.Orderable`{.interpreted-text role="class"}
+-   It must inherit from [ADD TITLE HERE](wagtail.core.models.Orderable)
 -   It must have a `ParentalKey` to the parent model

 ::: {.note}